cvs-health/testaro/README.md

 ## Specification

 To use Testaro, you must specify what it should do.
 You do this by creating at least one script, and optionally one or more batches.

-## Validation

-In order to validate Testaro tests, you will use a validation script in the `validation/scripts` directory, plus artifacts (HTML documents) in a subdirectory of the `validation/targets` directory.
-For any validation script named `foo.json`, there must be a subdirectory named `validation/targets/foo`.
-For several of the tests in Testaro, validation scripts and targets already exist, and you can use them as-is.
-They are named after the tests that they validate.

 ## Scripts